We get asked hundreds of questions from teachers and key decision makers about our trips. Below are some of the more frequently asked questions.

 Q. Can I accumulate Frequent Flyer points on my travel?
 Or use my FF points to pay for my flight?

-A. Unfortunately whilst you cannot use FF points to pay for your flight, in most instances you can accumulate points on a group fare – please be sure to let your lead teacher know that you have a FF account well in advance in travel.
+A. In most instances you can accumulate points on a group fare – please be sure to let your lead teacher know that you have a FF account well in advance in travel so they can pas this information on to us.
+Unfortunately you cannot use FF points to pay for your flight.

 Q. What about passports?
 Will I need a visa?